-As the 2nd largest component of the economy, the industrial sector accounts for about 37% of
+As the 2nd largest component of the economy, the industrial sector accounts for about 38% of

-GDP and 28% of the labor force.
+GDP and 33% of the labor force.
 The most significant subsectors include manufacturing, mining, oil and gas production, and construction.

-Manufacturing: Accounting for nearly 25% of GDP and 23% of the labor force, Vietnam's diversified manufacturing sector has been a catalyst for the country's rapid economic growth in recent years.
+Manufacturing: Accounting for nearly 24% of GDP and 24% of the labor force, Vietnam's diversified manufacturing sector has been a catalyst for the country's rapid economic growth in recent years.
 Significant manufacturing components include textiles, shoes, electronics, furniture, machinery, and fertilizers.

 Mining: Vietnam has large reserves of coal, nickel, iron, lead, zinc, and the world's 3rd-largest reserves of bauxite, an aluminum ore.
-Mining, which also includes the extraction and production of oil and gas, accounts for around 2.4% of GDP and just 1% of employment.
+Mining, which also includes the extraction and production of oil and gas, accounts for around 2.8% of GDP and just 1% of employment.

-Oil & Gas: Vietnam has the world's 26th largest oil and 29th largest natural gas reserves, with new discoveries likely with additional exploration.
+Oil & Gas: Vietnam has the world's 23rd largest oil and 27th largest natural gas reserves, with new discoveries likely with additional exploration.
 Though a net exporter of crude oil, Vietnam imports refined petroleum products due to limited domestic refining capacity.
 State-owned PetroVietnam controls the industry and plans to more than double its refining capacity after having completed the new Nghi Son refinery in 2018.

-Construction: Construction has been a vital component of the rapid post-war economic growth, since much of Vietnam had to be rebuilt.
-Construction accounts for around 6% of GDP and provides over 4.4 million jobs, or about 8% of the labor force.
+Construction: Construction has been a vital component of the rapid post-war economic growth, since much of Vietnam had to forestry.
+Although agriculture is the smallest component the economy, accounting for about 12% of GDP, it employs around 29% of the labor force.

+be rebuilt.

+Construction

+accounts for around

+6% of GDP and

+provides over 4.4

+million jobs, or about

+8% of the labor force.